-If you’re diagnosed with CML, there are some symptoms you might notice before your diagnosis.
-It’s important to remember that not everyone will get all, or even any, of these symptoms.
-Each person is different, and will have a different experience.
+If you’ve been diagnosed with CML, you may have noticed some symptoms before your diagnosis.
+It’s important to remember that not everyone will get all, or even any, of the symptoms listed here – each person is different.

 Symptoms in the chronic phase